DiffPuter: Empowering Diffusion Models for Missing Data Imputation: Introduction

-This paper introduces \modelname, a principled generative method for missing data imputation based on the Expectation-Maximization (EM) algorithm~\cite{em-early} and Diffusion Models~\cite{vp,edm}, designed to address the aforementioned issues.
-The EM algorithm is a well-established method for missing data imputation, capable of addressing the incomplete likelihood issue by iteratively refining the values of the missing data.
-It operates under the intuitive assumption that knowing the values of the missing variables simplifies the maximum likelihood problem for the imputation task.
-However, integrating the EM algorithm with deep generative models has been less explored, primarily due to the challenges of performing conditional inference for deep generative models without additional assumptions about distribution parameterization~\cite{missvae, miwae, gain}.
-In this paper, we demonstrate that combining the diffusion model with the EM algorithm creates an effective imputation method for incomplete tabular data.
+This paper introduces \modelname, a principled generative method for missing data imputation. \modelname explores a path that makes diffusion models compatible with the EM framework, allowing both E-step and M-step to be effective.
 Specifically: 1) In the M-step, \modelname employs a diffusion model to learn the joint distribution of the missing and observed data.
+With the powerful ability of diffusion models to learn tabular data distributions, in the M-step, \modelname learns a parameterized distribution that faithfully recovers the joint distribution of observed and missing entries.
 2) In the E-step, \modelname uses the learned diffusion model to perform flexible and accurate conditional sampling by mixing the forward process for observed entries with the reverse process for missing entries.
 Theoretically, we show that \modelname's M-step corresponds to the maximum likelihood estimation of the data density, while its E-step represents the \textit{Expected A Posteriori} (EAP) estimation of the missing values, conditioned on the observed values.

-We conducted experiments on 10 benchmark tabular datasets containing both continuous and discrete features under various missing data scenarios.
-We compared the performance of \modelname with 16 competitive imputation methods from different categories.
+We conduct experiments\footnote{The code is available at \url{https://github.com/hengruizhang98/DiffPuter}.} on nine benchmark tabular datasets containing both continuous and discrete features under various missing data scenarios.
+We compare the performance of \modelname with 17 competitive imputation methods from different categories.
 Experimental results demonstrate the superior performance of \modelname across all settings and on almost all datasets.
-In addition, experiments demonstrate that \modelname's iterative training can effectively and gradually reduce the error in density estimation, thereby improving the performance of imputation.
-Ablation studies also demonstrate \modelname's robustness to different missing mechanisms and missing ratios.